 Here's how to track Santa around the world, thanks to NORAD

-(CNN) -- Santa Claus has packed his sleigh with toys for all the good girls and boys and he has made sure the reindeer are secured for takeoff.
+(CNN) -- Santa Claus has packed his sleigh with toys for all the good kids and he has made sure the reindeer are secured for takeoff.
 Now, they are traveling around the world to visit millions of households.

 While you are waiting to hear the jingle of bells in the air that means Santa is near, the North American Aerospace Defense Command has a tracking system to show the jolly man's progress worldwide.